Townlands of Kilcommon: Cill Ghallagháin

 Cill Ghallagáin (English: Kilgalligan) is on the northern tip of the Dun Chiortáin peninsula, and a small village bears its name.
 Wild and rugged, it overlooks Broadhaven Bay and the Atlantic Ocean.
 Cill Ghallagáin is noted for its microtoponymy and its seventh-century graveyard on the north side of Sruwaddacon Bay.

 Cornboy

-Cornboy is a coastal townland on the Dún Chaocháin peninsula, covering 2755 acre.
+Cornboy, also known as Curraunboy, is a coastal townland on the Dún Chaocháin peninsula, covering 2755 acre.
 The village centre is inland, near Garter Hill.
 It had surrounded the old chapel on the hill overlooking Broadhaven Bay, but blowing sand moved residents inland from Cornboy Pier and its sand dunes.

 An area known as Sandhills Settlement contains evidence of Iron Age human settlement, possibly cairns and middens, with large sand dunes and sandy beaches.
 The Gweedaney River rises at Portacloy and flows past the old chapel in the dunes into Sruwaddacon Bay; the modern church is farther inland.
 Cornboy shares Knockadaff mountain with Garter Hill.
 Knockadaff was an electoral district of the Belmullet poor law union and an administrative division of Erris.
 A 9 km walking loop climbs Garter Hill through fields and the seashore.